dqrobotics/dqrobotics.github.io/index.md

 Type `help DQ` or `doc DQ`  to see the embedded documentation and all available functions.

-### Python
+### Ubuntu/Python

-*The new Python version is still experimental.
+*The new Python version is still experimental and will only support Ubuntu 16.04/18.04 LTS.
 It is not recommended for production yet.*

-We offer Python bindings to the C++ library in order to ensure high performance and facilitate the development-to-production cycle.
+We offer Python bindings for Ubuntu 16.04/18.04 LTS to the C++ library in order to ensure high performance and facilitate the development-to-production cycle.
 In order to use DQ Robotics in Python 2 or Python 3,  open a terminal and type (replace python by python3 if you want to use Python 3)

 ```bash
 python -m pip install dqrobotics
 ```

-## Building from source in your favorite OS

-There is no official support for other operating systems besides Ubuntu.

-However, you should be able to build from source as long as you have [Eigen3](http://eigen.tuxfamily.org/index.php?title=Main_Page) and [CMake](https://cmake.org/).